-Vacation in Bermuda for New Year’s is what we decided to do for celebrating 2019.
+Vacation in Bermuda for New Year's is what we decided to do to celebrate the holidays.
 Our Christmas present became a travel adventure for both of us to enjoy soaking up the sun in Bermuda.

 When we started to look for vacation packages, they ended up being more expensive then a trip to Europe.
 So we both started looking for cheap hotels and flights which resulted in a vacation in Bermuda.

 After finding a few email address to contact the hotels and resorts, we found what we were looking for and it was in our price range.
 We set-up the alerts on google flights and bought the cheapest airfares during this time.

 Why a vacation in Bermuda you ask?
 Well it’s winter in Virginia and we wanted to take a vacation where it was low key, which would force us to unplug, do nothing vacation and a vacation in Bermuda covers it all.

 With the worse wifi to stay connected, we were bound for the beach, pink sand, swimming in the pool.
 Most of all eating the fabulous food this island offers.